skip to content

 Admission

-If you're interested in pursuing a Bachelor of Integrated Studies with a concentration in child and family studies, contact WSU’s BIS office for more information or to schedule an appointment.
+If you're interested in pursuing a Bachelor of Interdisciplinary Studies with a concentration in child and family studies, contact WSU’s BIS office for more information or to schedule an appointment.
 The BIS coordinator will help you plan a course of study to meet your goals.

 Advisors